I know what you’re thinking, “BOOORRRRIIIIINNGG”.

-However, there is no closer equivalent to “rose-tinted spectacles” than the change in mindset you experience between being sleep deprived and being well slept.
+However, there is no closer equivalent to a total system reset than the change in mindset you experience between being sleep deprived and being well slept.

-Below is a fantastic TED talk by a neurologist, showing the effects of sleep deprivation reach further than we realise:
+Below is a fantastic TED talk by Professor of neuroscience, Russel Foster, showing the effects of sleep deprivation go further than we realise:

 “Errr…speak for yourself Jonny, I get like LOOOAADS of sleep”